2015–16 Burton Albion F.C. season

 The 2015–16 season was Burton Albion's 66th season in their history and first ever in League One after gaining promotion the previous season.
 Along with League One, the club also took part in the FA Cup, League Cup and JP Trophy.
 The season covers the period from 1 July 2015 to 30 June 2016.
+By finishing 2nd and finishing in an automatic promotion zone, Burton achieved back-to-back promotion from League Two to the Championship.

 Competitions

 Pre-season friendlies

 On 19 May 2015, Burton Albion announced their full pre-season schedule.
 On 24 May 2015, Burton Albion confirmed their planned pre-season fixture against Benfica was cancelled due to the Portuguese club being invited to take part of the 2015 International Champions Cup.
 On 29 June 2015, Burton Albion confirmed details of their matches during the tour of the Netherlands.